primearwyn/Twine-kara-JSON/README.md

-# JTwine-to-JSON
+# TwineKara
 A story format for converting a Twine 2 story to JSON with special support for Harlowe 3.x.
-Specifically created for MSCH-C220 at Indiana University—Bloomington.
+Forked from JTwine-to-JSON.

 JTwine-to-JSON makes a few useful changes to [Twine-to-JSON](https://jtschoonhoven.github.io/twine-to-json/), which was inspired by [Twison](https://github.com/lazerwalker/twison).
 Twison was, in turn, inspired by [Entweedle](http://www.maximumverbosity.net/twine/Entweedle/).

 ## Setup

 From the Twine 2 homescreen, select the Twine Menu, then "Story Format". "+ Add" a New Format.
-At the prompt, "Paste in the address below": `https://cdn.githubraw.com/BL-MSCH-C220/JTwine-to-JSON/main/format.js`
+At the prompt, "Paste in the address below": `https://cdn.githubraw.com/primearwyn/Twine-kara-JSON/main/format.js`

 ## Export